Cease and Desist Letter — Formal Warning (England & Wales)

 What to Include in Your Cease and Desist Letter — Formal Warning (England & Wales)

-A legally effective Cease and Desist Letter (Letter Before Action) for England and Wales must contain several key elements to ensure that it complies with the Civil Procedure Rules’ Pre-Action Protocols, puts the recipient on adequate notice, and maximises the sender’s options if proceedings are ultimately required.
+A legally effective Cease and Desist Letter (Letter Before Action) for England and Wales must contain several key elements to confirm that it complies with the Civil Procedure Rules’ Pre-Action Protocols, puts the recipient on adequate notice, and maximises the sender’s options if proceedings are ultimately required.

 Party identification must be precise.
 The sender’s full legal name and address must be stated clearly, together with their email address and, if appropriate, a reference to the solicitor or agent acting on their behalf.
 The recipient must also be identified by full legal name and address.
 If the recipient is a limited company, the Companies House registered name and number should be used.
 Identifying the wrong legal entity may render the letter ineffective as a pre-action demand and may complicate subsequent proceedings.